openhab/openhab-addons/addons/binding/org.openhab.binding.network/README.md

 In this example, there are four suitable ports to use.
 The port 554 is open on most Windows PCs, providing streaming capabilities, the other three shown ports are provided by a famous media center software installed on this PC.
 If your device does not have any open ports, you may open one yourself, for example by installing a [minimal webserver](https://github.com/cesanta/mongoose).

+If other methods are not working you can try using arping.

 ## Permissions
 If you want to use "dhcplisten":